Mamesa-El/Mamesa-El/README.md

 ## Projects

-The projects below are a compositions of data science and data analysis related projects that I've worked on during the MIDS program and my own time.
+The projects below combine data science and data analysis-related projects that I've worked on during the MIDS program and my own time.
+Each project section provides statements of my contribution, a direct link to the repository, and the technologies required to finish the project.

 <details>
   <summary> Social Media Influener Analysis</summary>